SENTINEL: A Multi-Level Formal Framework for Safety Evaluation of Foundation Model-based Embodied Agents: Experiments

-\subsection{Trajectory-level Safety}
+\paragraph{Trajectory-level Safety.}

-At the trajectory level, safety evaluation requires reasoning over the full embodied execution process, where simulators, low-level controllers, and LLM-generated action plans all interact.
+At the trajectory level, safety evaluation requires reasoning over the full embodied execution process, where the simulator, low-level controllers, and FM-generated action plans all interact \citep{geminiroboticsteam2026evaluatinggeminiroboticspolicies}.
 This setting introduces several sources of complexity beyond plan-level analysis.
-LLM-generated discrete action arguments (e.g., raw coordinates) may drive controllers into unsafe paths; low-level planners typically lack mid-execution safety mechanisms; branching outcomes from stochastic LLM sampling or simulator nondeterminism can yield divergent safe and unsafe rollouts; and fine-grained physical constraints, such as maintaining safe distances, are difficult for LLMs and low-level planners/controllers to enforce.
-These factors make trajectory-level safety evaluation both indispensable and substantially more challenging than plan-level checking.
+LLM-generated discrete action arguments (e.g., raw coordinates) may drive controllers into unsafe paths; low-level controllers typically lack mid-execution safety mechanisms; branching outcomes from stochastic LLM sampling or simulator nondeterminism can all yield unsafe rollouts; and fine-grained physical constraints, such as maintaining safe distances, are difficult for LLMs and low-level controllers to enforce.
+We move evaluation to AI2-THOR, whose simulator provides the grounded physical dynamics and object interactions needed for fine-grained safety checking, and extend the agent pool to four LLMs that already demonstrate strong upstream planning ability (\Cref{tab:vh-semantic-and-plan}) and four VLMs on a comprehensive suite of safety-critical scenarios (Appendix~\ref{appendix:safety-centric_scenes}), sampling 5 execution trials per task.
+Multiple sampled trajectories are merged into a computation tree, and CTL checking detects violations across all execution branches.
+We restrict VLM evaluation to this stage because the semantic- and plan-level pipelines require explicit symbolic artifacts (LTL formulas, high-level plans) for equivalence checking, which current VLM-based agents typically do not expose in comparable form.

-To focus our study, we extend the evaluation to four LLMs that already demonstrate strong upstream planning ability (\Cref{tab:vh-llm-plan-results}).
-In order to incorporate more physically detailed safety constraints, we adapt a subset of tasks and scenes from the ALFRED dataset~\citep{shridhar2020alfred}, emphasizing scenarios where physical interactions (e.g., handling liquids near electronics, operating appliances, object placement hazards) are directly safety-critical (see \Cref{appendix:safety-centric_scenes} for more details), and we sample five execution trials for each task,.